PCML - Health & Safety Program

 Ensure there is a dedicated fire extinguisher in close proximity.
 Close proximity means that the worker should not have to leave the work area if the fire extinguisher is required.
 Relying on the site emergency fire extinguisher locations for hot work is not an acceptable practice.

-Remind the worker that the work area must be monitored for 60 minutes (1 hour) after the hot work is completed to ensure there is no smouldering or ignition.
+Remind the worker that the work area must be monitored for 60 minutes (1 hour) after the hot work is completed (2 hours if it is torch-applied roofing) to ensure there is no smouldering or ignition.

-Enter your name and signature in the Permit issued by: fields and remind the worker they are to return the Permit once the hot work and the monitoring is complete.
+Enter your name and signature as the Permit Authorizing Individual: fields and remind the worker they are to notify you or another designated member of the Site Team once the hot work and initial Fire Watch is complete.

 Pre-filling forms